-The awards and recognitions provided to various achievers form the crux of Portugal Day celebrations.
+The awards and recognitions bestowed on various achievers form the crux of Portugal Day celebrations.
 The President also inspects the troops and praises their contribution to national issues.
-There are parades by the military.
-Orchestras and fireworks are traditional parts of the festivities.
+Military parades, orchestras, and fireworks mark the celebrations.

-The event is celebrated with great pomp in Toronto, Canada where the indigenous Portuguese hold a number of events.
+The event is also celebrated by the Portuguese diaspora in other nations.
+It is celebrated with great pomp in Toronto, Canada, where the indigenous Portuguese organize a number of events.
 The festivities last for a week and end with the Portugal Day Parades at Dundas Street, Little Portugal.
-The parades normally conclude close to Trinity Bellwoods Park where concerts and various other cultural events take place.
+The Parades normally conclude close to Trinity Bellwoods Park where concerts and various other cultural events take place.
 The Portugal Day Parade is among the top three street festivals in Toronto.

-The Portuguese diaspora at US and UK also celebrate the day in a grand manner.
-Weeklong meetings are held along with art exhibitions, special breakfasts, folk festivals, sports tournaments and similar events.
+The Portuguese diaspora in the US and the UK also celebrate the day in a grand manner.
+Weeklong meetings are held along with art exhibitions, special breakfasts, folk festivals, sports tournaments, and similar events.

 Portugal Day History

-The Dia de Camoes, de Portugal e das Comunidades Portuguesas marks the death of Luis de Camoes on this date in 1580.
+Portugal Day marks the death of Luis de Camoes.
 Camoes had written Os Lusiadas, which is the national epic poem that celebrates the achievements and history of Portugal.

-When Camoes passed away Philip II of Spain, who was known as Philip I of Portugal, was the ruler.
-Since Philip I was the only heir three generations of Spanish monarchs ruled the country.
-On 1st December, 1640 Portugal got backs its independence after throwing out the then Spanish king.
-John of Braganca became John IV of Portugal, the new ruler of Portugal.
+At the time of Camoess death, Philip II of Spain, who was known as Philip I of Portugal, was the ruler of the country.
+Philip, I had claimed the throne as the last two kings of Portugal had died without heirs.
+Three generations of Spanish monarchs ruled the country but on December 1, 1640, Portugal achieved its independence after an uprising against the Spanish king.
+John IV of Portugal became the new ruler of Portugal.

-Since then Spanish kings have tried several times to reclaim Portugal but have failed.
-From that time the day of death of Camoes, who has become symbolic with Portuguese nationalism, has been celebrated as the national day of the country because his date of birth remains unknown.
+Since then Spanish kings tried several times to reclaim Portugal but failed.
+Camoes have become a symbol of Portuguese nationalism and as his date of birth remains unknown, the day of his death is celebrated as the national day of the country.

-During the dictatorial regime of Estado Novo Camoes was referred to as the symbol of the Portuguese nation.
-In 1944 at the National Stadium dedication ceremony 10th June was referred to as Dia de Raca, or Day of the Portuguese Race, by Antonio de Oliveira Salazar.
+During the dictatorial regime of Estado Novo, Camoes were referred to as the symbol of the Portuguese nation.
+In 1944, at the National Stadium dedication ceremony, June 10 was referred to as Dia de Raca, or Day of the Portuguese Race by Antonio de Oliveira Salazar.

 The celebrations were suspended officially when the Carnation Revolution took place in 1974.
-After 1974 the celebrations started to include Portuguese people living all across the world.
+After 1974 the celebrations began to include Portuguese people living all across the world.

 Challenges facing Portugal

 The dispute between Portugal and Spain regarding the territory named Olivenza is a major issue.
 This situation is a result of the misinterpretation of the 1801 Treaty of Badajoz and the 1815 Vienna Congress.
-Drugs have been a major problem for this European country as well.
+Drugs have also been a major problem for this European country.

-In recent times it has confiscated record amounts of Latin American cocaine headed for Europe.
+In recent times, the Portuguese government confiscated record amounts of Latin American cocaine headed for Europe.
 It has been a European getaway for heroin from southwest Asia and a transshipment point for North African hashish, which is sent to Europe.
 Southwest Asian heroin is also consumed in Portugal.